hiking90/rsbinder/rsbinder/README.md

 # rsbinder

-**rsbinder** offers libraries and tools, purely implemented in Rust, for utilizing Binder IPC on Android and Linux.
+**rsbinder** provides crates implemented in pure Rust that make Binder IPC available on both Android and Linux.

+## Binder IPC: Available on Linux, Untapped Potential

-Despite the integration of Android's binder IPC into the Linux kernel in 2015, the binder IPC is not being used at all in the Linux environment.
+While Android's Binder IPC mechanism was merged into the Linux kernel back in 2015, its adoption within the broader Linux ecosystem remains limited.
+This project aims to address that by providing libraries and tools specifically designed for using Binder IPC in Linux environments.
-The reason is believed to be the lack of libraries and tools operating in the Linux environment, and this has motivated the initiation of this project.

-To maximize the performance of Binder IPC, it is essential to actively utilize threads, and this is why the project was started using Rust.

-If you wish to use C++ based binder IPC in a Linux environment, please refer to the **[binder-linux]** project.
+One key reason for limited adoption is the lack of readily available tools and libraries optimized for the Linux world.
+This project tackles that challenge by leveraging Rust's strengths for efficient thread utilization, a crucial aspect for maximizing Binder IPC performance on Linux.

+However, this project focuses on pure Rust implementations.
+If you're interested in C++-based Binder IPC for Linux, consider checking out the [binder-linux] project.
 [binder-linux]: https://github.com/hiking90/binder-linux

+Although this project focuses on supporting Binder IPC in the Linux environment, it also provides compatibility with Android's Binder IPC.
+[Compatibility Goal with Android Binder](#Compatibility-Goal-with-Android-Binder)

 ## Current Development Status
 **rsbinder** is still in its early development stages and is not yet ready for product development.